Swewi/NZ-Wars-A-brief-overview/README.md

 Simulation of Samsung Fold (on the left), and Samsung s20 (on the right), on the campaigns page.

 ### Consequences Page

-##### - This page is retained within the README as it is a future feature, it is completely hidden from the user.
+#### - This page is retained within the README as it is a future feature, it is completely hidden from the user

 ### External links and Resources Page